 Crossing a Bernese Mountain Dog with a Lagotto Romagnolo?

 What you can expect from this cross is a sweet, affectionate dog that likes a job, very low to non-shedding, a lifespan of 12-16 years, and a strong nose that can help you find those delicious Truffles!
-Because of our studs genetics some of our pups will be curly with furnishings (beard & eyebrows) and some will look almost exactly like a full Berner with the added benefit or a long healthy life!
+Because of our studs genetics some of our pups will be curly with furnishings (beard & eyebrows) and some will look almost exactly like a full Berner with the added benefit of a long healthy life!

-Now you may be asking, “Why didn’t they just use a Poodle and make Bernedoodles?”
-While we love Poodles we decided that going back to the predecessor of the Poodle would create a healthier puppy for you.
+Why didn’t we use a Poodle and just make Bernedoodles?
+We have been asked this quite a bit, and for good reason.
+While we absolutely love Poodles, we decided that going with the Lagotto Romagnolo would create a healthier puppy for you.
 In our research, we found that when breeding the Poodle has 12 genetic diseases to test for while the Lagotto Romagnolo only has 3.
 Additionally, Poodles can get emotionally upset if there’s too much activity, conflict or roughhousing in your household — they prefer peace and harmony so they aren’t always great for families with kids.
 With some Poodle lines you will find high-strung, nervous, even neurotic dogs.